 I’m sure they caught your attention because they add a wonderful flavor and bite to whatever they are eaten on along with that beautiful eye-catching color.

-Keep a jar in your refrigerator on the ready for homemade street tacos, burgers, pulled pork sandwiches, hot dogs, salads and on ethnic dishes like curries.
+Keep a jar in your refrigerator on the ready for homemade street tacos, burgers, pulled pork sandwiches, hot dogs, salads, on avocado toast, in potato salad and on ethnic dishes like curries.

 Making Refrigerator Pickles